-The legal framework for the SME Guarantee Scheme applicable to SMEs is set out in the Danish Executive Order No. 299 of 27 March 2020 on quarantee scheme in Vækstfonden for loans to small and medium-sized enterprises (in Danish: Bekendtgørelse om garantiordning i Vækstfonden for udlån til små og mellemstore virksomheder) as amended by the Danish Executive Order No. 354 of 3 April 2020 on amendments to the Executive Order on quarantee scheme in Vækstfonden for loans to small and medium-sized enterprises (in Danish: Bekendtgørelse om ændring af bekendtgørelse om garantiordning i Vækstfonden for udlån til små og mellemstore virksomheder) (the "SME Executive Order" and, together with the Large Executive Order, the "Executive Orders").
+The legal framework for the SME Guarantee Scheme applicable to SMEs has also been updated a number of times and is now set out in the Danish Executive Order No. 1119 of 2 July 2020 on guarantee scheme in Vækstfonden for loans to small and medium-sized enterprises (in Danish: Bekendtgørelse om garantiordning i Vækstfonden for udlån til små og mellemstore virksomheder) as amended by the Danish Executive Order No. 1161 of 9 July 2020 on amendments to the Executive Order on quarantee scheme in Vækstfonden for loans to small and medium-sized enterprises (in Danish: Bekendtgørelse om ændring af bekendtgørelse om garantiordning i Vækstfonden for udlån til små og mellemstore virksomheder) (the "SME Executive Order" and, together with the Large Executive Order, the "Executive Orders").